The idea of a Basic Income for all has become a key idea as the likely economic effects of Covid have become apparent.

 Giving everyone a basic income is the future.

 The debate was truly thought provoking and light dawned.
 It was an idea that must be right.
-More importantly, I began to see why us Oldies can provide the answer to one of the problems people in the audience raised.
+More importantly, I began to see why we older citizens can provide the answer to one of the problems people in the audience raised.

 The proposal that there should be a Basic income or Universal wage for all people has been around for many years.